CS2103JAN2017-T09-B3/main/docs/UserGuide.md

       1. Help
       2. Add a task
+      3. List all tasks
-      3. Select a task
+      4. Select a task
-      4. Edit a task
+      5. Edit a task
-      5. Find a task
+      6. Find a task
-      6. Delete a task
+      7. Delete a task
-      7. Clear all tasks
+      8. Clear all tasks
-      8. Undo a previous command
+      9. Undo a previous command
+      10. Save task list
+      11. Open task list
-      9. Exit program
+      12. Exit program

+#### Launch

+You can start the day by opening MyPotato to view the tasks to be completed for the current day.

+Note: Mypotato can help you to automatically sort your tasks according to their deadlines.
+The earliest deadline will appear at the top of the list and floating tasks at the bottom.

 ## 2. Features